Print Options

 This course covers preparation and properties of organometallic compounds (notably those of the transition elements, their reactions, and the concepts of homogeneous catalysis).

-Instructor(s): G. Dong Terms Offered: Spring
+Instructor(s): J. Anderson Terms Offered: Spring

 Prerequisite(s): CHEM 20100 and CHEM 26100